pfafman/meteor-photo-up/README.md

 Photo Up
 ====================

-Meteor package to upload, resize and crop and image.
+Meteor package to upload (*into the Meteor client*), resize and crop an image.

 *Warning: Only works with Meteor 1.0.4+*